Reference No: 2/2023

 The CER Board and its committees meet on a quarterly basis and reviews its governance practices on an ongoing basis.

 Non-executive director positions are not remunerated, but all reasonable and agreed travel expenses will be covered by the organisation.
 The position will also entail a comprehensive induction that includes training in best practices of non-profit organisation governance, as required.

 How to apply

-Please email Executive Assistant Margo Newman [email protected] with a brief explanation of your interest in and suitability for this role, as well as a copy of your CV.
+Please email Executive Assistant Margo Newman [email protected] with subject header Ref: 2/2023 Non-Executive director application with a brief explanation of your interest in and suitability for this role, as well as a copy of your CV.